Public Adjuster Plymouth MN

 Carriers frequently deny ice dam and frozen pipe claims as "lack of maintenance" or "gradual wear."
 They undervalue hail damage on aging roofs by offering repair instead of replacement.
 We challenge these denials head-on.

-We submit detailed denial responses citing MN §65A.01 (causation), §72A.201 (weather), and §604.18 (sudden rupture).
+We submit detailed denial responses citing the Minnesota Standard Fire Policy (§65A.01), the Unfair Claim Practices Act (§72A.201), and the bad-faith remedy statute (§604.18).
 We engage independent engineers to rebut carrier reports and provide expert testimony on roof age, wind speed, and water damage causation.
 For Plymouth's high-value homes at roof replacement stage, we argue that repair is not "repair"—it's temporary band-aid on a condemned structure.
 Most carriers reverse denials or negotiate significant increases when faced with credible expert opposition.

 4